confluentinc/cp-ansible/VARIABLES.md

 ### kafka_broker_log_dir

-Only use to customize directory Kafka writes log files to.
+Set this variable to customize the directory that the Kafka Broker writes log files to.
 Default location is /var/log/kafka.
-NOTE- kafka_broker.appender_log_path is deprecated
+NOTE- kafka_broker.appender_log_path is deprecated.

 Default:  "{{kafka_broker.appender_log_path}}"